uteyechea/How-to-implement-an-ML-pipeline/README.md

 ## 4. Choose your IDE
 1. Visual studio code offers a nice integration with python and your venv.
-2. Google Colab can be useful during training if you don't have a GPU. https://colab.research.google.com/
+2. Google Colaboratory will be useful during training if you don't have a GPU. https://colab.research.google.com/

 ## 4. Stick with a coding standard
 Write code so another person can understand it.